Photo Source: Terry Feuerborn - Flickr Creative Commons

 Ancient Egypt was one of the world's great civilizations.
 Dynasties of pharaohs ruled Egypt from 3200 B.C. to 341 B.C.
 Egypt fell to the Persian Arab Muslim conquest in 640 A.D.
 Arabs, who introduced Islam and the Arabic language to Egypt in the seventh century, ruled for the next six centuries.
 Ottoman Turks conquered the country in 1517.

 Islam became the state religion of Egypt in 1980.
 The majority of Egyptian Arabs are either Shafi, Maliki or Hanafi Sunni Muslim.
-Egyptians who live in nearby Libya remain Sunni Muslim like the host country.
+Those who migrate to Oman are usually Sunni Muslim like their Omani hosts.

 Copts brought Christianity to Egypt very early, where it remained for 1,000 years as the primary religion.
 Even today, the great majority of the Christian population are still members of the Coptic Church.
-Evangelical Christians are a small percentage in Libya.
+Evangelical Christians are a small percentage, but they have the chance to be salt and light to unreached Omani Muslims.

-With a growing missionary vision, the Egyptian Church has the potential to reach both fellow citizens and people groups in neighboring countries for Christ.
+Those who follow Christ must have love and boldness to be a witness.
+With a growing missionary vision, the Egyptian Church has the potential to reach both fellow Egyptians and Arabic speaking people groups in other countries for Christ.
 The Church is limited by lack of training opportunities, experience and funds.
 If additional resources are provided, church planters are willing to go.

-Pray that Egyptian Christ followers would become a mighty missionary movement to other Arab nations.
+Pray that Egyptian Christ followers would become a mighty missionary movement for the Lord.

 Pray for Egyptian Arabs to have spiritual hunger and a discernment that will lead them to the cross and the empty grave.

-Pray for Egyptian Arab Christians to put their faith in the Risen Christ rather a religious institution.
+Pray for Egyptian Arab Christians to put their faith in the Risen Christ rather any religious institution.

-Pray for stability so that Egyptians in Libya can experience a more settled life and be able to provide for themselves and their families.
+Pray for stability so that Egyptians in Oman can experience a more settled life and be able to provide for themselves and their families.